 What’s better on a hot summer night than a cold drink?
 Most of our favorite “adult” summertime drinks are, unfortunately, full of sugar and chemicals, and nasty artificial ingredients.
 But don’t worry!
 I’m not going to tell you that you have to live the rest of your life without cocktails.
 I’m just going to tell you how to make summer cocktails that aren’t all that bad for you.

 • For recipes that call for soda, try substituting with carbonated water.
 Instead of a vodka and tonic or gin and tonic, for example, mix your alcohol with seltzer, a touch of homemade simple syrup, and a lemon wedge.

 • Speaking of simple syrup . . . make your own.
 Regular simple syrup is just sugar water.
 It’s hummingbird nectar, basically!
 Make your own simple syrup by mixing half a tablespoon of honey with a tablespoon of warm water.
 That measure will give you enough for one sweet cocktail.

 • Drink a serving of fruit or veg with each drink by muddling some fresh produce in the bottom of your glass.
 Strawberries and basil are a wonderful sweet combo.
-A tomato and some parsley is good for a Bloody Mary.
-Mango and mint makes another great cocktail combo.
+A tomato and some parsley are good for a Bloody Mary.
+Mango and mint make another great cocktail combo.

 • Stick to one shot per drink.
 That will keep the calories down and it will also prevent you from overdoing it too quickly.